In This Section

 Coronavirus (COVID-19) Information and Updates

-University of the Sciences continues to closely monitor the evolving situation related to the novel Coronavirus COVID-19 in order to evaluate the outbreak’s impact on members of our campus community, visitors, and operations on campus.
+University of the Sciences continues to closely monitor the ongoing and evolving situation related to the novel Coronavirus COVID-19 in order to evaluate the outbreak’s impact on members of our campus community, visitors, and operations on campus.

 The health and safety of all members of the USciences community is of the utmost importance to us and we continue to follow guidelines released by the Centers for Disease Control and Prevention, World Health Organization, Pennsylvania Department of Public Health, and Philadelphia Department of Public Health.

 What should I do if I feel sick?

 What should I do if I had contact with someone identified as COVID-19 positive?